skip to main content

 TEMPERATURE

-Maintain a temperature between 65-75°F. If moved outdoors for the summer, Sago Palms don’t mind the heat but will need to be watered more frequently.
+Your Sago Palm loves warm temperatures between 65-75°F. If moved outdoors for the summer, Sago Palms don’t mind the heat but will need to be watered more frequently and moved to partial shade to avoid scorching the leaves.
+While indoors, keep your Sago Palm away from drafts and vents.

 FOOD